Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/Remove-AzureRmApplicationGatewayConnectionDraining.md

 ```

 The first command gets the application gateway named ApplicationGateway01 in the resource group named ResourceGroup01 and stores it in the $AppGw variable.
-The second command gets the HTTP settings named Settings01 for $AppGw and stores the settings in the $Settings variable.
+The second command gets the back-end HTTP settings named Settings01 for $AppGw and stores the settings in the $Settings variable.
 The last command removes the connection draining configuration of the back-end HTTP settings stored in $Settings.

 ## PARAMETERS